-Write to Register 0 to enact (by default) the VCO autocalibration, and to choose the appropriate VCO and VCO subband.
-Write 1 to the AC1 bit (Bit DB21) to enable the autocalibration, which is the recommended mode of operation.
+Write to Register 0 to enact (by default) the VCO autocalibration and to choose the appropriate VCO and VCO subband.
+Write a 1 to the AUTOCL bit (AC1, Bit DB21) (Bit DB21) to enable the autocalibration, which is the recommended mode of operation.

-Set the AC1 bit to 0 to disable the autocalibration, which leaves the ADF4355-2 in the same band it was already in when Register 0 is updated.
+Set the AC1 bit to 0 to disable the autocalibration, leaving the ADF4355 in the same band it is already in when Register 0 is updated.

 Disable the autocalibration only for fixed frequency applications, phase adjust applications, or very small (<10 kHz) frequency jumps.
-Toggling autocalibration is also required when changing frequency (see the Frequency Update Sequence section for additional details).
+Toggling AUTOCL is also required when changing frequency (see the Frequency Update Sequence section for additional details).

-Prescaler Value
+Prescaler

-The dual modulus prescaler (P/P + 1), along with the INT, FRAC_x, and MOD_x counters, determines the overall division ratio from the VCO output to the PFD input.
+The dual modulus prescaler (P/P + 1), along with the INT, FRACx, and MODx counters, determines the overall division ratio from the VCO output to the PFD input.
 The PR1 bit (Bit DB20) in Register 0 sets the prescaler value.

-Operating at CML levels, the prescaler takes the clock from the VCO output and divides it down for the counters.
+Operating at current mode logic levels, the prescaler takes the clock from the VCO output and divides it down for the counters.
 It is based on a synchronous 4/5 core.
-When the prescaler is set to 4/5, the maximum RF frequency allowed is 7 GHz.
+When the prescaler is set to 4/5, the maximum RF frequency allowed is 6.8 GHz.
 The prescaler limits the INT value; therefore, if P is 4/5, N{MIN} is 23, and if P is 8/9, N{MIN} is 75.